Elizabeth Blackwell: Early life

 Elizabeth was born on 3 February 1821, in Bristol, England, to Samuel Blackwell, who was a sugar refiner, and his wife Hannah (Lane) Blackwell.
-She had two older siblings, Anna and Marian, and would eventually have six younger siblings: Samuel (married Antoinette Brown), Henry (married Lucy Stone), Emily (second woman in the U.S. to get a medical degree), Sarah Ellen (a writer), John and George.
+She had two older siblings, Anna and Marian, and six younger siblings: Samuel (married Antoinette Brown), Henry (married Lucy Stone), Emily (second woman in the U.S. to get a medical degree), Sarah Ellen (a writer), John and George.
 She also had four maiden aunts: Barbara, Ann, Lucy, and Mary, who also lived with them.

 In 1832, the Blackwell family emigrated from Bristol, England, to New York because Samuel Blackwell had lost their most profitable sugar refinery in a fire.
 In New York, Elizabeth's father became active in abolitionist work.
 Therefore, their dinnertime discussions often surrounded issues such as women's rights, slavery, and child labor.
 These liberal discussions reflected Hannah and Samuel's attitudes toward child rearing.
 For example, rather than beating the children for bad behavior, Barbara Blackwell recorded their trespasses in a black book.
 If the offenses accumulated, the children would be exiled to the attic during dinner.
 Samuel Blackwell was similarly liberal in his attitude towards the education of his children.
 Samuel Blackwell was a Congregationalist and exerted a strong influence over the religious and academic education of his children.
 He believed that each child, including his girls, should be given the opportunity for unlimited development of their talents and gifts.
 This perspective was rare during that time, as most people believed that the woman's place was in the home or as a schoolteacher.
 Blackwell had not only a governess, but private tutors to supplement her intellectual development.
 As a result, she was rather socially isolated from all but her family as she grew up.

 The family moved to Cincinnati, Ohio a few years later.
 When Blackwell was 17, her father died, leaving the family with little money.